 - Index cards relating to State wards (GRS 4472, c1900 - 1992)

 - Registers of admissions to Industrial Schools and the Destitute Asylum (various references)

 - Registers of children placed with licensed foster mothers (GRG27/18, 1902 - 1910)

 - Mandates committing children to the custody of the Department (GRG29/121, 1875 - 1972)

 - Ledgers of children boarded out (GRG27/5, c1862 - 1921)

 It is important to note that records relating to children in care are restricted from general public access for 100 years.
-For advice on how to request access to restricted records, please contact our Research Centre.
+To request permission to access a restricted record about either yourself or a family member, you will need to make a Freedom of Information application to the Department for Child Protection: www.childprotection.sa.gov.au/department/freedom-information.

 State Records is one of many agencies which may hold information on the history of your home.
 As a government archive, our collection focusses on records of agencies which might have been involved in assessing council rates or managing development applications.
 It is rare for plans of private homes built prior to the 1950s and 1960s to be found within our records.

-Our Researching the History of your House fact sheet provides advice on various avenues for research in this area.
+Our House History Fact Sheet provides advice on how to undertake research in this area.